|El Salvador 1982|

 FW: Raul Diaz Arce (El Salvador)

 He made his name with C.D.
-Luis Ángel Firpo, where he would go on to win the league's top scorer three season in a row (1993–1996).
+Luis Ángel Firpo, where he would go on to win the league's top scorer 3 times in a row (1993–1996).
 In 1996, he joined DC United.
-In his first season with United, he was second in the league behind Roy Lassiter, and still the fifth best single-season mark in MLS history.
+In his first season with United, he was second in the league behind Roy Lassiter.
 With them, he won two MLS Cups in 1996 and 1997.
 In 1998, he was traded to New England Revolution.
 From 1999, he played for many MLS clubs.
 Arce was capped 68 caps for El Salvador.

 |Raul Diaz Arce|